BennyThadikaran/videoOverlay/README.md

 - Added Product title to overlays.
 - Modal contents are now dynamically generated as per product clicked.
 - Integrated youtube api with existing code.

-To Do
--
-- Clicking on video in Mobiles does not pause video.